teryror/4tld/txt/fuzz.md

         score(i, j - 1)
     }

-It's time to implement it, and see how it does!
+Even with a naive transcription into the Wagner-Fischer algorithm, this is imperceptebly fast when searching a file list of 1000+ elements; I can type in a patter with no noticeable input lag.

+Searching a list of a thousand elements is laughable, though.
+Computers are seriously fast.
+I doubt 4tld will ever need anything faster than this implementation, but I can think of both some low hanging fruit and more involved optimizations, with larger impact on our code.

 ## Optimizations
-We now have a heuristic to give us a decent score for any given pattern vs. any given string, and an algorithm to evaluate it.
-Now, can we make it faster?
+So, how can we make this go faster?

-I can think of three optimizations - two of which are mutually exclusive (unless we're trying to match extremely long patterns), while one will compound equally with either of the two, by potentially recognizing non-matches more quickly.
+I can think of a number of optimizations - some of which are mutually exclusive (unless we're trying to match extremely long patterns), while some will compound equally with any of the others.

 Starting with that last one, since the first row of the table (full pattern vs. empty string) is constant, and, in our heuristic at least, the only value that will change in the iterations before the first match is the first cell (representing the empty pattern vs. string prefix of length `j`, which is computed independently of the actual heuristic), we can skip evaluating all rows before the first match, by linearly scannnig the string.
 We can then also insert an early exit, if there are not enough characters left in the string to match the full pattern.